-He is also a graduate of the Spirit Rock Community Dharma Leaders training program, mentored by Kevin Griffin (author of One Breath at a Time: Buddhism and the Twelve Steps).
-Walt has led sitting groups specifically for people in addiction recovery since 2011.
-He began assisting and teaching on residential insight meditation retreats in 2017.
+Walt Opie is a dharma teacher in the Insight Meditation tradition.
+He is a graduate of the Insight Meditation Society's (IMS) 2017-2021 Teacher Training Program.
+He is also a graduate of the Spirit Rock Community Dharma Leaders training program (CDL4), mentored by Kevin Griffin (author of One Breath at a Time: Buddhism and the Twelve Steps).
+Walt began leading sitting groups specifically for people in addiction recovery in 2011.
+He started assisting and teaching on residential insight meditation retreats in 2017.

-His writing appears in the book collection Still, In the City: Creating Peace of Mind in the Midst of Urban Chaos edited by Angela Dews (Skyhorse Publishing, 2018).
+Walt's writing appears in the book collection Still, In the City: Creating Peace of Mind in the Midst of Urban Chaos edited by Angela Dews (Skyhorse Publishing, 2018).

 He was a communications professional with Spirit Rock Meditation Center for seven years until 2013.
 He received an MFA in Writing from California College of the Arts in 2004.
 In the past, he has also worked in the tech industry as an editor and customer relations professional.
 He also holds a BFA in Photography from California College of the Arts, as well as a BA in English from University of Richmond.

 Walt grew up in Staunton, Virginia near the Blue Ridge Mountains.
 Currently, he lives with his wife and daughter in Berkeley, CA, which is located on the ancestral and unceded land of the Chochenyo speaking Ohlone people.